- Heating Fuel Deliveries

 There is no one type of plan that always works out the best, but no matter what you decide, you can count on us to follow through on our promises, and to stand behind our plans.
 Choose the plan that best matches your situation and your concerns – and call us with your questions, especially when you’re deciding which plan is right for you.

 Your heating fuel purchase decisions should be based on your personal situation, and whichever option makes you feel most comfortable.
 Many people like our Smart Choice plan because it gives them protection whether prices go up or down.
 And both our Smart Choice and Easy Pay plans make your fuel bills easier to manage by spreading them evenly over eight to eleven months.

 There are really only two kinds of price protection; those that fix your price and those that set a ceiling (often known as a cap) on the price you pay and also allow your price to drop if market prices go down.
 Payment methods for fixed and capped price programs include pre-buys (payment in full in advance) and budgets (monthly payments for 8 to 12 months).

-When you purchase price protection, you should make that decision based on not just on what could happen to prices, or on the actual fixed and capped price that different companies offer, but also on the integrity and reputation of the oil dealer.
+When you purchase price protection, you should make that decision based not just on what could happen to prices, or on the actual fixed or capped price that different companies offer, but also on the integrity and reputation of the oil dealer.
 Over the years, some companies have gone out of business after making very attractive price protection offers.
-Who you choose to protect your oil price is even more important than which plan you choose.
+The decision about which dealer you use to protect your oil price is even more important than which plan you choose.